jacksonwilliampluskota/GamePlatformOF/README.md

 ![Alt Text](https://media.giphy.com/media/jP4bEFKJ9QSnoL2cDG/giphy.gif)

-use boomerang, after get it.
+To use the boomerang, after you get it.

 ```
 keys: e.
 ```

-use Arrow, after get it.
+Use Arrow, after get it.

 ```
 keys: Space.
 ```

-use bomb, after get it.
+Use bomb, after get it.

 ```
 keys: q and after aiming left click.